Simpletree233/XAI/README.md

 **So in the end I just downloaded this [Imagenette](https://s3.amazonaws.com/fast-ai-imageclas/imagenette2-320.tgz) lol**

 ## Milestone
-The project will start on 16 September and end on 16 January.
-There will be the following milestones and
-deliverables:

-- 14 October: prepare the data set and the model.
-The image data will be saved in a CSV file with the ground truth value.
-Data collection, model preparation and development of the interpretable model will proceed in parallel.
 - 17 October: build the environment in Python 3.9, testbed, and implement the XAI technique (LIME) for the next stage.
 - 28 October: first approach, conduct experiments to collect useful knowledge.